History of Anglicanism in Sichuan: First Anglican missionaries

 When Horsburgh's party first arrived, they were unable to secure or rent any houses in the principal towns of what was to be the occupied area of their future mission; and they dwelt at first with their fellow-workers of the CIM.
 It did not take them long, however, to begin itinerant work, staying for days or weeks at local inns, such brief stays not at all fruitless.
-Among the leaders of this group was an exceptionally gifted woman, Alice Entwistle, who was largely responsible for the opening of the important town of Mianzhou (Mienchow).
+Among the leaders of this group was an exceptionally gifted woman, Alice Entwistle, who was largely responsible for the opening of the important town of Mianzhou (Miencheo), which later became the headquarters of the CMS Mission.

-By 1894, CMS work had started in Mianzhou, Jiangyou (Chungpa), An County (Anhsien), Mianzhu (Mienchu) and Xindu (Sintu); the first CMS church was founded in Jiangyou in 1894.
+By 1894, CMS work had started in Mianzhou (Mienchow), Jiangyou (Chungpa), An County (Anhsien), Mianzhu (Mienchu) and Xindu (Sintu); the first CMS church was founded in Jiangyou in 1894.
 By 1908, CMS alone claimed eight stations in an area of approximately one hundred and fifty square miles, all of which were in the northwest of the province.
-Meanwhile the CIM workers, based in Baoning, were also breaking ground in northeast Sichuan.
+Meanwhile, the CIM workers, based in Baoning, were also breaking ground in northeast Sichuan.
 Arthur Polhill spent ten years (1888–1898) in Bazhou doing evangelism.
-In 1899 he moved to Dazhou, where he built a large multi-purpose Gospel Hall in 1904.
+In 1899 he moved to Dazhou (Suiting), where he built a large multi-purpose Gospel Hall in 1904.
 A number of outstations were established following the building's completion.

 At that time, Sichuan was the landlocked, westernmost province of China, bordering Tibet.
 It was quite isolated, compared with those coastal provinces in east China.
 The missionaries scattered, and the persistent state of turmoil of the countryside with war, banditry and general unrest made the work difficult and dangerous.

-Prior to 1895, CMS mission in Sichuan had been under the direction of George Moule, the Bishop of Mid-China, but it was quite impossible for him to give adequate supervision to a region nearly 2,000 miles away from his headquarters, and it was therefore decided to create a new Diocese of Western China (also, Diocese of Szechwan).
+Prior to 1895, CMS mission in Sichuan had been under the direction of George Moule, the Bishop of Mid-China, but it was quite impossible for him to give adequate supervision to a region nearly 2,000 miles away from his headquarters, and it was therefore decided to create a new Diocese of Western China (a.k.a.
+Diocese of Szechwan).
 With the approval of the Archbishop of Canterbury (Edward White Benson) and the CMS, Cassels was consecrated bishop on St. Luke's Day, 18 October 1895, at Westminster Abbey.

 That same year was marked by a serious outbreak of anti-foreign agitation which spread throughout the province.
 In the capital Chengdu, the property of three Protestant missions and that of the Roman Catholics was destroyed, and in other towns the work of the CMS stations was temporarily disrupted.
 The missionaries, however, were able to remain at their posts, and despite opposition and occasional waves of intense anti-foreign sentiment, the work continued to go forward until the Boxer Rebellion in 1900.
 This unrest did not affect Sichuan so much as some other parts of China, nevertheless missionaries were obliged by consular orders to retire to the coast.
 During their absence, the local converts defended their faith and carried on all the regular services.